 Community engagement and capacity building must be a strong focus of the RCS and should be considered in all aspects of RCS implementation.
-The principles outlined in Chapter 3 should form the basis of any engagement and capacity building activities undertaken.
+The principles outlined in Chapter 3 should form the basis of any engagement and capacity building activities undertaken and the renewal and implementation of the North Central Community Engagement Strategy will help facilitate this.

-A renewed focus on Landcare is required to reinvigorate local groups and provide the necessary support to groups to implement local projects and ensure alignment with RCS and Regional Strategies and action plans.
+A renewed focus on Landcare is required to reinvigorate local groups and provide the necessary support to groups to implement local projects and ensure alignment with RCS and regional strategies and action plans.
 There is a real need to acknowledge, maintain and develop Landcare group capacity to enable continuation of the great work Landcare and other community based NRM groups deliver.
 Through the asset-based approach, there needs to be a strong recognition that many communities who are outside the RCS priority catchment assets will require support and encouragement.
 Locally important assets have been nominated and recognised during the development of this RCS.
 Support can be offered through encouraging these local groups to apply for other government grant schemes (such as Landcare Grants), providing local groups with information and advice regarding their local environmental assets.